ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Stage 1: Entity-Guided Retrieval

-The efficiency of LLMs is constrained by the knowledge cutoff from training data \cite{cheng2024dated}.
-This limitation becomes especially apparent when processing rapidly changing real-time news streams, as misinformation usually propagates at rates and patterns that outpace the models' training cycles \cite{yi2025challengesinnovationsllmpoweredfake}.
-Therefore, enhancing LLMs' knowledge through external information retrieval is necessary.

-We design the entity-guided retrieval stage to acquire real-time and reliable external knowledge for subsequent use by LLM experts.
-The framework consists of 4 sequential modules.
-The first 3 modules precisely extract and filter out a set of critical entities from the original news text as the keywords.
-These keywords are then used as queries for the final retrieval module, which retrieves from both Open Web and Wikipedia.
-This stage provides LLMs with the essential and up-to-date factual grounding and contextual information.
+This stage aims to acquire reliable external knowledge and instant factual evidence for the subsequent multi-agent system.
+It consists of four sequential modules.
+The first three modules precisely extract a set of core entities from the original news.
+These entities serve as keywords and are concatenated into a query for the final retrieval module, which retrieves from Open Web and Wikipedia.